hx364/NN_sentiment/README.md

 # NN_sentiment
-An implementation of sentiment classification.
-This repo has threee models:
+An implementation of CNN/RNN for sentiment classification.
+This repo has three models: two on sentence level, one on document level.

 ##Requirment